jarmokivekas/tuamk-thesis/doc/main.md

 Licensed shared access (LSA) is an approach to radio spectrum regulation that allows further use of spectrum that is already allocated to an incumbent user.
-LSA is based on a framework where the incumbent user, one or several LSA licensees -- i.e new users, and the spectrum regulation authority collectively agree on a sharing scheme.
+LSA is based on a framework where the incumbent user, one or more LSA licensees -- i.e new users, and the spectrum regulation authority collectively agree on a sharing scheme.
 The sharing scheme in LSA is controlled in a way that both the incumbent user, as well as the licensee can expect predictable quality-of-service and are